 Project Partners

 Project partners at the Wadsworth Center and the University of Georgia believe the results of this project will be critical in helping them achieve their goal of expanding knowledge of processes in the Antarctic region.
 Currently, field collection is the only method project partners have for surveying ecological populations in association with sea ice dynamics.
 Remote sensing data provided to NSF Polar Programs and scientists, including project partner Dr. Sam Bowser, will supply baseline data to model ecosystems and aid in assessing ecological risk in response to climate change.
 To date, NASA products have not been tied to ecological impacts by directly measuring sea ice dynamics.
-However, these data can be used for long-term monitoring of Antarctic ecosystems and resource management decisions, essential for supporting Antarctica’s environmental conservation.
+However, these data can be used for long-term monitoring of Antarctic ecosystems and resource management decisions essential for supporting Antarctica’s environmental conservation.
 For the first time, partners will have seasonal and inter-annual understanding of local sea ice conditions and will be able to visualize differences in sea surface conditions through the years.
 The spatial and temporal relationships of sea ice variables will help them understand conditions in McMurdo Sound outside of the field season.

 III.
 Methodology